 They are carefully crafted to look natural and blend in seamlessly with the rest of your teeth and can eliminate dark metallic lines around the gums.

-A 13 page report full of the most useful information, ideal if you’re thinking about replacing missing teeth
+A 17 page report full of the most useful information, ideal if you’d like to replace missing teeth and want all your questions answered, find out:

 Our Leicester dentists can offer bridges as a long lasting solution to permanently fit a replacement tooth or teeth by being carefully attached to adjacent teeth either side of the gap.
 Some preparation of the tooth is required with bridges.